 Cormier was a co-developer of the University of New Hampshire’s national best practice RENEW, a care coordination process for transition aged youth with Severe Emotional Disturbance (SED).
 She provided oversight for the SAMHSA funded Statewide Family Network grant in New Hampshire and then in North Carolina from 1996-2019.
 Gail has served as Project Director for seven federal grants funded by SAMHSA , the Department of Education and the Administration for Children and Families, leading the way in developing and supporting families who need services and supports for their children across the lifespan.
 She supports family organizations, family peer support, and policy making boards that aid the growth and the development of child, youth, and family-serving systems within peer organizations statewide and across the nation.

 As Project Director, Gail manages the day-to-day activities of our National Family Support Technical Assistance Center (NFSTAC) and is responsible for all grant required reports, assurances, outcomes, and documentation demonstrating that project goals and objectives have been met.
 Gail will use her experience to support the provision of technical assistance and training for families, providers, family-run organizations and communities.

 Michelle has Bachelor’s in Social Work and a Master’s in Marriage and Family Counseling.
-As the proud mother of two children, a Mimi to one, Michelle is dedicated to meeting the needs of all children and families to help them achieve their greatest potential.
-You can reach Michelle at email@example.com.
+As the proud mother of two adult children, a Mimi to one, Michelle is dedicated to see that all children and families have access to the services they need to achieve their greatest potential.

 Working for a family-run organization, Kelsey was inspired by the family movement.
 She came to understand the importance of family involvement while working with Family Peer Specialists and parent leaders across Arizona.
 She also collaborated with family-run organizations and community partners to expand Arizona’s statewide annual Children’s Mental Health Awareness campaign.